Prostanoids: Prostaglandins, Prostacyclins

 Some exotic marine prostanoids

 Some examples of the many novel prostanoids of corals are illustrated above, and these differ in stereochemistry from the typical prostanoids, or contain acetyl groups, or are substituted with halogen atoms, such as chlorine or bromine.
-Little is known of the biochemistry of these clavulones, bromovulones or punaglandins in marine organisms, but there is increasing interest in them because of reported anti-tumour effects.
+Little is known of the biochemistry of these clavulones, bromovulones or punaglandins in marine organisms, but there is increasing interest in them because of they may be anti-tumour agents.

 It is perhaps more surprising that some red algae (seaweeds) such as Gracilaria species contain prostaglandins (PGE2, PGF and others) and are known to have a cyclooxygenase gene.
 In Gracilaria vermiculophylla, PGG2 is first synthesised from arachidonate by a cyclooxygenase, and this is converted to 15‑hydroperoxy-PGE2, which can then react either enzymatically or non-enzymatically to generate PGE2 or 15-keto-PGE2; a similar but rather minor pathway has since been discovered in animals.
 Why these organisms produce such oxylipins is not known, but they be defensive as they are believed to be causative toxins for lethal food poisonings that have occurred in Japan.
 The brown alga Ectocarpus siliculosus synthesises prostanoid-like compounds (ectocarpins) from α-linolenic acid and EPA by means of a hydroperoxide bicyclase, and prostaglandins have also been found in phytoplanktonic microalgae (diatoms) and dinoflagellates that may be defensive against copepod predators.